-2. 3 Discussion Postings (3 at 25 points each) I drop the lowest discussion posting grade.
+- 1. 7 Quizzes: (5 at 25 points each) I drop the lowest 2 quiz scores If you miss a quiz due to illness, I will count that quiz as one of your lowest quiz scores in the semester to be dropped.
+If you miss more than 2 quizzes, I recommend you drop the course to avoid a failing grade. - 2.
+7 Discussion Postings (5 at 25 points each) I drop the lowest 2 discussion posting grades.
 Discussion topics are listed in the Discussion Board area of Blackboard.
 Discussion prompts may include a link to a video or other supplemental material.
 Each posting requires that you post an original message and read and reply to at least 2 of your classmates postings.
 To submit a complete discussion posting.
 Posting requirements: